jhnguye4/CSC505_P2/src/README.md

 ## Running Program
 Clone repository and maintain file structure.
-Run the `bash compile.sh` to compile everything.
+Run `bash compile.sh` to compile everything.

 In order to run Dijkstras with input files: